 In his Inaugural Address, McRobbie set out a new vision for IU that stressed and reaffirmed IU’s fundamental mission of excellence in research and teaching to be achieved through a great faculty, responsive and relevant education, an enhanced global presence, expanded infrastructure, a rededication to the arts and humanities, and new initiatives in engagement and economic development.

-He has led one of the largest academic transformations in the university’s history, a transformation that includes the creation of the Fairbanks School of Public Health in Indianapolis, the School of Public Health-Bloomington; the Lilly Family School of Philanthropy, the world’s first school of its kind; a newly configured School of Informatics and Computing; the School of Global and International Studies; the IU Media School; the School of Art and Design; and the launch of a major online initiative, IU Online.
+He has led one of the largest academic transformations in the university’s history, a transformation that includes the creation of the Fairbanks School of Public Health in Indianapolis; the School of Public Health-Bloomington; the Lilly Family School of Philanthropy, the world’s first school of its kind; a newly configured School of Informatics and Computing; the School of Global and International Studies; the IU Media School; the School of Art and Design; and the launch of a major online initiative, IU Online.

 McRobbie became IU’s vice president for information technology in 1997, and he led the university to national leadership in that field.
 This leadership was based on the IU Information Technology Strategic Plan, which he initiated and which is now considered a model for institutions across the nation.
 He also played a major role in the creation of the School of Informatics; directed the development of I-Light, the management of the Internet2 Abilene network and numerous other networks; and founded IU’s Pervasive Technology Laboratories, funded in 1999 by a grant of $30 million from the Lilly Endowment—then the largest research grant to IU from a private organization.
 As president, he has directed the preparation of IU’s new IT Strategic Plan.
 His efforts in information technology were recognized when he was named one of the Premier 100 IT leaders by Computer World Magazine.